Vol. 148, No. 7 — February 15, 2014

 Assistant Clerk of the Privy Council

-1. Subsection 228(1) of the Immigration and Refugee Protection Regulations (see footnote 1) is amended by adding the following after paragraph (b):
+1. The Canada Pension Plan Regulations (see footnote 1) are amended by adding the following after section 68:

 COMING INTO FORCE